 - Foods with lactose, including yogurt

-- Nuts and fruit (apples, bananas, peaches, grapes)
+- Nuts and fruits (apples, bananas, peaches, and grapes)

-Keep an eating schedule and dine without a rush.
+- Remember to keep an eating schedule and eat without rushing.

 If so, talk to your doctor and ask if the two things could be related.
-If they could be, she’ll tell you whether it’s a good idea to change medication or whether there is a treatment available to protect your stomach.
+If they could be, they’ll tell you whether it’s a good idea to change your medication or whether there’s a treatment available to protect your stomach.

 However, it’s important to not stop taking the medication without talking to your doctor, even if you do see a link between it and your gases.

 Although it’s likely that your issues with gas are related to your diet, you should also pay attention to how frequently it’s occurring.
 Sometimes, gas is a warning sign that something isn’t right in your body.